 Based on conversations with local homeless providers, the homeless population in a city and/or county can change based on different economic factors.
 When the 2008 housing market crashed, there was an influx of families who lost their jobs and as a result lost their homes.
 Due to the pandemic, the PIT count was not conducted in 2020 and 2021 and therefore the hardships caused by COVID-19 were not documented.
-According to the 2022 PIT count, it is thought that unsheltered homelessness has probably increased over the past three years since 2020 as a result of the pandemic.
-The 13 percent decrease in total counted between the 2019 and 2022 PIT counts is most likely attributed to a 21 percent drop in the number of volunteers in connection with the Pandemic and a surge in the Omicron variant.
-Additionally, a count was not conducted in Lathrop, Ripon, Escalon, and the unincorporated areas of the county as was done in 2019.
+According to the 2022 PIT count, it is thought that unsheltered homelessness has probably increased since 2020 as a result of the pandemic.